xorsafe/fragmentify/README.md

 # Fragmentify

-Fragmentify is a TypeScript library for managing CRUD operations on abstract linear sections.
+A TypeScript library for managing CRUD operations on abstract linear sections.
 These sections represent contiguous stretches of data that can be split, expanded, merged, and moved contiguously.

 **Think of it like this:**